akamai/terraform-provider-akamai/docs/resources/networklist_network_list.md

 * `list` : (Optional) A list of IP addresses or locations to be included in the list, added to an existing list, or removed from an existing list.

+* `group` - (Optional) The Access Control Group ID to be assigned to the network list.
+If either a contract or group is provided, they must both be provided.

+* `contract` - (Optional) The Contract ID to be assigned to the network list.
+If either a contract or group is provided, they must both be provided.

 * `mode` - (Required) A string specifying the interpretation of the `list` parameter.
 Must be one of the following:

   * APPEND - the addresses or locations listed in `list` will be added to the network list